 - Generate a child travel consent letter tailored to your destination, dates, and custody status

-- Produce a printable travel packet — letter, itinerary, document checklist, and a "what to show at the counter" cheat sheet
+- Produce a printable travel packet with the letter, itinerary, document checklist, and a one-page "what to show at the counter" cheat sheet

-- Draft a medical consent form to authorize urgent care
+- Draft a medical consent form to authorize the accompanying adult to handle urgent care

-- Generate the letter as English or a bilingual side-by-side for Spanish, Portuguese, French destinations
+- Generate the letter as either a single-language English document or a bilingual side-by-side for Spanish, Portuguese, and French destinations

 AI Lawyer is an informational and document-organization tool.
 It does not replace a family-law attorney for active custody disputes, suspected international parental abduction risk, or court-ordered travel restrictions.